 1. Respect Copyright and Fair Use

-When recording live streams, ensure you respect the intellectual property rights of the original content creator.
+When recording YouTube streams, ensure you respect the intellectual property rights of the original content creator.
 Seek permission or focus on recording content that falls within fair use policies.

 2. Authorized Recording Methods